Caioflp/sl-and-iv-sgd/README.md

     PYTHONPATH=..:$PYTHONPATH python main.py
 ```

-Alternitively, you may run `main.py` as a package, using the following command from the repository root:
+Alternitively, you may treat `src` as a package and run `main.py` as a submodule, using the following command from the repository root:
 ```sh
   python -m src.main
 ```